-IAS 8 Definition: The specific principles, bases, conventions, rules, and practices applied by an entity in preparing and presenting financial statements.
+IAS 8 Definition of accounting policies: The specific principles, bases, conventions, rules, and practices applied by an entity in preparing and presenting financial statements.

 Accounting policies are procedures an entity uses to prepare its (consolidated) financial statements.
 Unlike accounting principles, which are rules, accounting policies are the standards for following those rules and define the fundamental policies that act as the financial reporting framework or basic structure of financial reporting in the financial statements in which these accounting policies are included.